ccrjohn8787/startup-class/test.md

 Containing Duplicate
 Given an array of integers, find if the array contains any duplicates.
 Your function should return true if any value appears at least twice in the array, and it should return false if every element is distinct.

+Containing Duplicate II
+Given an array of integers and an integer k, find out whether there are two distinct indices i and j in the array such that nums[i] = nums[j] and the difference between i and j is at most k.

+Containing Duplicate III
+Given an array of integers, find out whether there are two distinct indices i and j in the array such that the difference between nums[i] and nums[j] is at most t and the difference between i and j is at most k.